sthi-1005/kickstarter-analysis/README.md

   - The Kickstarter dataset used was not obtained directly from Kickstarter and the completeness of this dataset is not known.

-- What are some other possible tables and/or graphs that we could create?
+- Other possible tables and/or graphs that we could create:
+  - Based on the two graphs combined, the recommendation for the campaign would be either: 1) Launch a big campaign in May with goal between $35,000 to $39,999, or 2) Launch a small campaign in November, with a goal less than $14,999.